 THE CUMBERLAND ISLAND NATIONAL SEASHORE ACT

 Recognizing the unique natural habitats of Cumberland Island and the importance of preserving and maintaining the Island in its natural state, Congress established the Cumberland Island National Seashore on October 23, 1972.
 The boundaries of the national seashore encompassed the entire island.
 16 U.S.C. § 459i.
-As a national seashore, Cumberland Island is managed by the NPS, with whom lies all responsibility for enforcement of park service regulations.
-Congress directed that NPS protect Cumberland Island “in accordance with the provisions of the Act of August 25, 1916.
+As a national seashore, Cumberland Island is managed by the National Park Service (NPS), with whom lies all responsibility for enforcement of park service regulations.

 The enabling legislation specifically provides that, apart from limited recreational development, the “seashore shall be permanently preserved in its primitive state, and no development of the project or plan for the convenience of visitors shall be undertaken which would be incompatible with the preservation of the unique flora and fauna or the physiographic conditions not (sic) prevailing.”

 THE U.S. 11th CIRCUIT COURT OF APPEALS: WILDERNESS WATCH V. MAINELLA